reegodev/vue-screen/README.md

 ## Usage

 After registering, the new property `$screen` will be injected on the Vue prototype.
-You can access it in every component using `this.$screen`
+You can access it in every component using `this.$screen`.<br>

-Available properties on the $screen object:
+Available properties on the `$screen` object:

 #### width
 *Number*<br>